Medically reviewed by Drugs.com. Last updated on Jan 6, 2022.

 Vision loss from retinal disease can affect your ability to do things such as read, recognize faces and drive.
 These tips may help you cope with your changing vision:

-- Use magnifiers.
-A variety of magnifying devices can help you with reading and close-up work, such as sewing.
+- Use prescribed magnifiers.
+A variety of magnifying devices prescribed by a low-vision specialist can help you with reading and close-up work, such as sewing.
 Such devices include hand-held lenses or magnifying lenses you wear like glasses.
 You may also use a closed-circuit television system that uses a video camera to magnify reading material and project it on a video screen.
+Over-the-counter magnifiers may not work as well.

 - Change your computer display and add audio systems.
 Adjust the font size and monitor contrast in your computer's settings.
 Consider adding speech-output systems or other technologies to your computer.